khakhalin/notes/bibliographies/neurostochastic.md

 Related:
 * [[randomness]] - what randomness even is?
 How to define it?
+* [[personality]] - personality in humans and individual variability in non-human animals
 * [[levy_walks]] - random exploration / exploitation in space, used by various animals during foraging
 * [[moth]] - ultrasound avoidance in moths (free will)